A 2020 study has revealed the answer to the question ‘at what age do stairs become difficult?’ and the answer might surprise you.

 And keeping fit and active doesn’t have to mean joining a gym and hitting the treadmill.
 Many older adults choose to swim, walk the dog, cycle, do yoga and pilates, or take dance classes.
 These activities are considered ‘low-impact’ and place less stress on joints whilst still getting your heart rate up and improving your range of movement.

 If you’re approaching 60 and are feeling the strain when it comes to the stairs, speak to us about installing a new or reconditioned stairlift.
 Straight and curved stairlifts can be a great solution to take the worry out of using the stairs.
 And you can start to focus on improving your fitness and get moving more.
-Call our team of stairlift experts for impartial advice on buying or renting a stairlift on 0800 644 7766 today.
+Call our team of stairlift experts for impartial advice on buying or renting a stairlift at 0800 644 7766 today.